Slevinski/slevinski.github.io/series/foundations/README.md

 - language is not reducible to sound
 - writing is not inherently linear

 Together, those claims make room for signed-language literacy on its own terms.
-Signed languages are full human languages, and SignWriting offers a durable written pathway that can be read, written, revised, searched, cited, taught, studied, and built into tools.
+Signed languages are full human languages, and SignWriting offers a durable written pathway that can be read, written, revised, cited, taught, studied, and, through compatible technical infrastructure, searched and built into tools.

+## Scope

+This series is the public conceptual entry point.
+It names the core argument and gives readers enough structure to understand why the rest of the platform exists.

+The specialist work is developed in the companion series:

+- evidence, adoption, and evidence boundaries are documented in *Sutton SignWriting Evidence and Adoption*
+- language development, literacy pathways, and research questions are developed in *Sutton SignWriting Language and Literacy Research*
+- plane-based writing, authored space, and writing-system theory are developed in *Writing and Representation in Sutton SignWriting*
+- encoding, search, validation, layout, rendering, and software processing are documented in *Formal SignWriting* and *Unicode and SignWriting*
+- stewardship, institutional continuity, and program design are developed in *Sutton SignWriting Infrastructure and Program*

 ## Repository Details